dhakalu/sikshya-lambda-functions/README.md

 ## Class Query Patterns

 * CRUD
 * Get All the classes of a school
 * Get ALl the classes of a class type/level
 * Find all students who are enrolled in a particular class
+* Show attedence students enrolled in the class: Diplaying the list of students should be good enough for this

+SK: ATTNEDENCE_schoolId_ClassType_StudentId_[#jsalkfjasdf]

 ## Assignments Query Patterns

+* CRUD
 * Show all the assignments of a class
 * Show all the assignements due for a student
 * Show all the assignements posted by a teacher

 ## Student Features

+* `TODO` List all of my classes
+* `TODO` Show my schedule
+* `TDOD` Show all of my assignments
+* `TODO` Show all my graders